bartificer/programming-by-stealth/docs/_tidbits/tidbit17a-docker-concepts.md

 ## Final thoughts

 While Docker gives you a great isolated environment for your project, you might consider this too much work for the few projects you are involved in.
-That's fine and you can stick to a virtual environment.
+That's fine, and you can stick to a virtual environment.

 However, when you work in a team on the same project, like Allison and Bart on PBS, you can share the Docker image and be assured that both use exactly the same setup and configurations.
-Odd errors and failures because not all team members are on exactly the same version of a tool, are gone.
+Odd errors and failures because not all team members are on exactly the same version of a tool are gone.
 And, if ever a Windows-based or Linux-based user wants to contribute, the Docker container can be created on their OS and provide the same environment.